OGNova/airplane-docs/src/README.md

-# airplane
+# Airplane

-airplane is a utilitarian and administration assistant for Discord.
+Airplane is a utilitarian and administration assistant for Discord.
 It's a bot that was built to be highly configurable, and allow server admins to modify functionality based on the requirements of individual servers.
 The freely hosted version of airplane is private, and only added on high-traffic servers. airplane is [open-source](https://github.com/OGNova/airplane).

 ## User Testimonials